KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ## Materials to Review

-During the first couple of months of joining the lab, review material will be tailored by project and experience.
-For example, if a new team member has limited programming experience, they will focus their time on learning basic programming.
-In addition to this, new members can expect to get a bundle of papers, protocols, and technical manuals that are specific to their project.
-During our one-on-one meetings, we will build a realistic time frame for building programming, statistics, and linear algebra, which is necessary for all projects in the lab.
+During your first couple of months in the lab, review materials will be tailored by project and experience.
+For example, if a new team member has limited programming experience, they will focus on learning basic programming.
+In addition to this, new members can expect to receive a collection of papers, protocols, and technical manuals that are specific to their project.
+During our one-on-one meetings, we will build a realistic time frame for developing the programming, statistics, and linear algebra skills necessary for all lab projects.
 It is **always** okay to ask for more background materials, even if they do not directly relate to your assigned project.

 ### RNA-sequencing (bulk)

--   [RNA-Seq:a revolutionary tool for
+-   [RNA-Seq: a revolutionary tool for transcriptomics](https://www.nature.com/articles/nrg2484)
-    transcriptomics](https://www.nature.com/articles/nrg2484)
 -   [Advancing RNA-Seq
     analysis](https://www.nature.com/articles/nbt0510-421)